becarpenter/animaIPJ/IPJautonomic.md

 Each new ANI device (at that stage called a “pledge”) will automatically obtain a connection with the ANI registrar and attempt to get enrolled with an ANI certificate so that it can participate.
-But the registrar needs to prove that it ‘owns’ the ANI device.
+But the registrar needs to prove to the ANI device that it is its ‘owner’.
 To do that, the registrar communicates (for example over the Internet) with the MASA of the vendor of that device.
 That MASA has the information that this pledge is actually owned by this registrar’s network and returns a security